top of page

 Will my child receive the Intensive Interaction intervention?

-To find out how well Intensive Interaction works, half of the educational settings taking part in this study will receive training and ongoing support to use Intensive Interaction and the other half will not.
+To find out how well Intensive Interaction works, half of the educational settings taking part in this study will receive training and ongoing support to use Intensive Interaction and the other half will be offered the training at the end of the study.
 This is decided randomly using a computer.
-If your child’s setting is chosen at random to use Intensive Interaction and, if you agree to take part, your child will receive the Intensive Interaction intervention.
-Your child will continue to receive all other treatment or support as usual regardless of whether their setting is chosen to use Intensive Interaction.
+If your child’s setting is chosen at random to use Intensive Interaction and, if you agree to take part, your child will receive the Intensive Interaction intervention (more information below).
+Your child will continue to receive all other treatment or support as usual regardless of the group their setting is allocated to.

 What will taking part involve for my child?